BreakthroughBots/breakthroughbots.github.io/season.md

 Mindstorms (which is what we used last year) or MakeCode (a new web-based language that was released May 2018).
 See the [Programming](/programming) page for more info about how and whether to choose MakeCode.

-Regardless of language chosen, teams should complete the new desing doc.
+Regardless of language chosen, teams should complete the new design doc.
 The [Illinois pilot instructions](https://www.firstillinoisrobotics.org/fll/teams/team-information-for-into-orbit-season.html) recommend:

 > All teams should be prepared to describe their programs to Judges who may not be familiar with the
 > programming language the team used.
 Teams are encouraged to use the new Robot Design Summary worksheet